Who Runs This?

 Radio Eden is proud to offer hardship scholarships in 3-month increments to otherwise financially-independent individuals employed 50 weeks a year 40 hours a week by an external employer (read: not founders).
 During this program we cap your housing costs at 30% of your take-home pay after minimum payments on most student loans, most medical debt and similar circumstances on a case by case basis.

-Can residents have private rooms?
+Can housemates have private rooms?

 The Right Community Space For You